rcya1/rcya1.github.io/_pages/about.md

 title: "About Me"
 ---

 Hi, I'm Ryan!
-I'm currently attending the Massachusetts Institute of Technology (Class of 2025) double majoring in computer science and mathematics with a minor in economics.
+I'm currently attending the Massachusetts Institute of Technology (Class of 2025) double majoring in computer science and math with a minor in economics.
 I attended Union County Magnet High School from 2017-2021.

-Besides computer science, I'm also interested in math, robotics, playing video games, buildilng / programming random hobby projects, solving Rubik's cubes, and much more!
+Besides computer science, I'm also interested in math, robotics, playing video games, building / programming random hobby projects, solving Rubik's cubes, and much more!

 ## Experience